elotroalex/chiens/_texts/translation.md

 - enclosures of injustice monstrously arranged
 - radiant cities
-- I'll drop on you my pack of revenge
+- I'll unleash on you my vengeful hounds
-- and I will arouse thousands of Black people
+- and I will awaken thousands of Black people
-- my black people, of all colors,
+- my Black people, of all colors,
-- cut in fresh butter
+- carved in fresh butter
 - carved in achiote
-- carved, what joy, in full whiteness
+- carved, oh joy, in full on white
 - and we will not recognize them there, poets or Antichrists,
 - famous executioners
 - the blackest night is coming